Q 1. Describe with examples the way in which power can be shared among different social and linguistic groups?

 All these government measures gradually increased the feeling of alienation among the Sri Lankan Tamils.

-Q.6.
-Explain two reasons as why power sharing is desirable.
+Q 6.
+Explain two reasons as to why power sharing is desirable.

 (ii) Powers sharing is the very spirit of democracy.
 A legitimate government is one where citizens through participation, acquire a stake in the system.